Project 2: Access controls

 $ ./p2

-If you open Firefox in your VM (or use curl) to the page localhost:8080, you will see a message that states
+If you use curl to access the page localhost:8080, you will see a message that states

 $ curl localhost:8080